Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Bayesian Computation and an Illustrative Example

 Posterior model selection based on BCS has been discussed in Sections \ref{main} and \ref{ext} from the theoretical aspect.
-But in practice, the selection rule $\xi(\bbeta)=\{j: |\beta_j/\sigma|>a_n\}$ can not be used directly since $a_n$ is not an explicit hyperparameter of the prior specification.
-Note $a_n$ represents the boundary of the prior spike region, and it is implicitly defined through condition (\ref{priorconcentrationeq}) as $\pi(|\beta_j/\sigma|>a_n) = p_n^{-1-u}$.
-Since $u$ is unknown, we suggest to choose the threshold $a$ in practice as $\pi(|\beta_j/\sigma|>a) = 1/p_n$, i.e., let $u=0$.
-This choice can be interpreted as that the expected model size of the sparsified prior equals to 1, which is a common prior specification used in the literature for Bayesian model selection with spike-and-slab priors (e.g. \cite{NarisettyH2014}).
-Obviously, $a_n\leq a$, thus it leads to a conservative selection.
+However, in practice, the selection rule $\xi(\bbeta)=\{j: |\beta_j/\sigma|>a_n\}$ cannot be directly used since $a_n$ is not an explicit hyperparameter of the prior distribution.
+Recall that $a_n$ represents the boundary of the prior spike region, and it is implicitly defined through the condition (\ref{priorconcentrationeq}) as $\pi(|\beta_j/\sigma|>a_n) = p_n^{-1-u}$.
+Since $u$ is unknown, we suggest to choose the threshold $a$ in the rule $\pi(|\beta_j/\sigma|>a) = 1/p_n$, i.e., let $u=0$.
+This rule can be interpreted as that the expected {\it a priori} model size is equal to 1.
+Such a rule has often been in the literature of Bayesian model selection, see e.g. \cite{NarisettyH2014}.
+Obviously, $a_n\leq a$, and thus it leads to a conservative selection.
 However, if $a\ll \min_{j\in\xi^*}|\beta_j^*|$, it is not difficult to see that the Bayesian selection consistency remains, when $\min_{j\in\xi^*}|\beta_j^*|$ satisfies beta min condition.
 In the simulation studies of this paper, we choose the Bayesian estimator for the model as $\hat\xi=\{j: q_j\triangleq\pi(|\beta_j/\sigma|>a|D_n)>t\}$, where $t=0.5$ and $q_j$ plays the role of posterior inclusion probability.
 It is worth to mention that one may also use a data-driven method to determine the value of $t$, and make the variable selection rule more robust across different sparsity regimes.
 For instance, we can conduct a multiple hypothesis test based on the marginal inclusion probabilities $q_j$'s for the hypotheses $H_{j0}: \beta_j=0$ versus $H_{j1}: \beta_j \ne 0$ $j=1,\ldots, p_n$ based on posterior summaries.
 This can be done using an empirical Bayesian approach as developed in \cite{Efron2004, LiangZ2008}.